 Although this route just feels wrong (direct after CLEEE of course isn't preferred), we have no letter of agreement with ZNY (New York), and the routing does comply with our rules.
 So, we can go ahead with the clearance.

 "Jetblue twelve twenty-four, LA clearance, cleared to John F Kennedy International Airport, DOTSS two departure, CLEEE Transition, then as filed.
 Climb via SID except maintain five thousand, departure frequency one two four point three, Squawk seven zero zero five".

 3. A Final Word

-This test will probably be one of the more time consuming things that you've done since joining VATSIM.
+This test will probably be one of the more time-consuming things that you've done since joining VATSIM.
 At the end of it, however, you'll be well on your way to earning the ZLA Ground/Delivery Solo Rating, and your S1 promotion.
-Although it is a significant investment of your time now, having the solid understanding of the fundamentals and thought that goes into the clearance delivery process will be of great help to your VATSIM controlling career.
+Although it is a significant investment of your time now, having a solid understanding of the fundamentals and thought that goes into the clearance delivery process will be of great help to your VATSIM controlling career.
 Take your time, remember that you can save and come back to the test as necessary, and make sure to hit the save answer button before you move onto the next question.

 Above all, this test is a learning experience.
 It is far more important that you demonstrate you comprehend the material than getting every little detail correct.
-It is graded by hand, not machine, so there is some discretion in how your test is graded.
+It is graded by hand, not a machine, so there is some discretion in how your test is graded.

-Good luck, and feel free to ask the training staff any questions that you may have concerning the test; we won't give you the answer, but we'll be sure to put you in the right direction.
+Good luck, and feel free to ask the training staff any questions that you may have concerning the test; we won't give you the answer, but we'll be sure to point you in the right direction.

 This study guide was originally written by Eric Stearns